Mimi Mars: Music career

 In 2019 she was a part of Coke Studio Africa as an upcoming artist.
 She has since worked with RJ The DJ, Barnaba Classic, AY, Dogo Janja, Marioo, Nandy, Darassa and other notable names in the Eastern African Music.

 Acting career

-Mars debuted as an actress in 2019 when she played 'Sophia' in 'You again', a film directed and Starred by a Kenyan actor, Nick Mutuma.
+Mars debuted as an actress in 2019 when she played Sophia' in "You Again", a film directed and starred in by Kenyan actor Nick Mutuma.

-In 2021, She played 'Maria' in 'Jua Kali', a drama series airs on DStv's Maisha Magic Bongo alongside TID, RJ The DJ, Godliver Gordian, Beatrice Taisamo, Van Vicker, Patience Ozokwor and Sho Madjozi.
+In 2021, she played Maria in 'Jua Kali', a drama series that aired on DStv's Maisha Magic Bongo alongside TID, RJ The DJ, Godliver Gordian, Beatrice Taisamo, Van Vicker, Patience Ozokwor and Sho Madjozi.